jwittbold/kafka-mini-project/README.md

 ### Detector App
 Our detector app utilizes the kafka-python KafkaConsumer module to consume transactions from the ```TRANSACTIONS_TOPIC```.
-Our detector app's custom logic stipulates that if any transaction is greater than or equal to $900 USD, it is to be considered fraud.
+Our detector app's logic stipulates that if any transaction is greater than or equal to $900 USD, it is to be considered fraud.
 Transactions read in by our consumer are then written out to either ```FRAUD_TOPIC``` or ```LEGIT_TOPIC``` depending on the transaction amount.

 Our detector ```app.py``` reads as follows:
 ```python